-Academic Integrity Procedures: All members of the University community share responsibility for maintaining and promoting the principles of truth and academic honesty.
+All members of the university community share responsibility for maintaining and promoting the principles of truth and academic honesty.
 The official policy defines academic dishonesty and procedures to follow when dishonesty occurs.
 See academicintegrity.wsu.edu.

-Policy and procedure for auditing a class, cancellation of enrollment, late registration, and withdrawals may be found on the registration information web page or at 546-9565; Student Services Center (VSSC).
-Policies and Procedures for the Graduate School can be found at gradschool.wsu.edu.
+Policy and procedure for auditing a class, cancellation of enrollment, late registration and withdrawals may be found on the registration information webpage or by calling 360-546-9565; Student Services Center.
+Policies and procedures for the Graduate School can be found at gradschool.wsu.edu.

-Every spring, the Office of Research and Graduate Education, offers graduate and undergraduate students the opportunity to present their research to faculty, students, and potential employers, gaining exposure, experience and monetary awards at the Research Showcase.
+Every spring, the Office of Research and Graduate Education offers graduate and undergraduate students the opportunity to present their research to faculty and students, gaining exposure, experience and monetary awards at the Research Showcase.

 The Office of Research and Graduate Education sponsors a teaching and learning workshop each year.
-This is generally done in the Fall one week prior to the first day of class and the same week as New Graduate Student Orientation.
-Announcements and registration are sent out via email to your WSU email account.
+This is generally done in the fall one week prior to the first day of class and the same week as New Graduate Student Orientation.
+Announcements and registration are sent to your WSU email account.

 While the Graduate School generally supervises graduate studies, each college has unique procedures.
 Your department’s graduate coordinator can advise you on departmental requirements.
 All degree programs and links to WSU campuses may be found on the Graduate Degree Programs page.
 When you select a degree program, you will be taken to a profile of the program with details and contact information.

-Travel Grants are intended to help students with their research and scholarly activities, and to present papers at significant meetings.
-For information and guidelines for applying, visit Travel Grant Funding.
+Travel grants are intended to help you with your research and scholarly activities, and to present papers at significant meetings.
+For information and guidelines about applying, visit Travel grant funding.

 All the information and forms you need to navigate your graduate degree are located on the Graduate School website.